wbgym/personal-bundle/README.md

-# User Bundle
+# Personal Bundle

-Provides miscellaneous methods for user-specific tasks at wbgym.
+Provides miscellaneous methods for member-specific tasks at wbgym.